EMR Data Retrieval for Research

 Data Request Process

 De-identified data contains no PHI or HIPAA identifiers and be used for hypothesis testing and sample size determination.
-Researchers can access de-identified data through self-service use of UC Davis Cohort Discovery (UC Davis Health EMR data) or Data Explorer (UC Health aggregated EMR data).
+Researchers can access de-identified data through self-service use of UC Davis Cohort Discovery (UC Davis Health EMR data).

 Figure 1.
 How to access de-identified data from the UC Davis EMR.

 Identified data contains one or more HIPAA/PHI identifiers and requires regulatory approval to access it.
 The following elements are required to access identified data from UC medical records:

 - Regulatory approval is required for access to all identified datasets.

 - To develop or refine a research question before you have a protocol requires Preparatory to Research Application approval by the UC Davis Health Compliance Office.
 Data accessed for this purpose may NOT be used for study recruitment or for publication.
 The investigator serves as an “honest broker” for the data accessed (see Figure 2), OR

 - Detailed data review or a cohort for prospective recruitment once you have a protocol requires UC Davis IRB approval.
 (UC Davis Health EMR data).
 The CTSC Informatics team serves as the “honest broker” for the data delivered (see Figure 3).